 - We started from the Routeburn Shelter end of the track, and finished at the Divide.
 I’d recommend this for beginning hikers, as the first day is a bit shorter than the subsequent days.
 It also means you get most of the uphill sections done on day one.

 - DoC offer rental of emergency beacons.
-They’re around $30-40.
+They’re around $30-40, and will alert the authorities where to find you if you get in trouble (because, contrary to popular belief, mobile phones don’t get reception in the remotest corners of NZ).
 I’d definitely recommend this, especially as it helps those friends and family who aren’t hiking with you to feel secure that you’re safe.

-- Take the time to participate in the hut activities and talk to you fellow hikes.
+- Take the time to participate in the hut activities and talk to your fellow hikers.
 We met some awesome people.

 - Pick up all your rubbish and don’t leave anything behind but your footprints.